Iceland: Westfjords Bike Tour

 Self-Guided available any dates, except for those listed above.
 New dates are also welcomed for guided or private departures.

-Includes 9 days, 8 nights, 7 breakfasts, 6 lunches, 5 dinners, guide and vehicle support, entry fees, luggage handling, maps, route instructions, taxes
+Includes 9 days, 8 nights, 7 breakfasts, 6 lunches, 5 dinners, guide and vehicle support, entry fees, luggage handling, maps, route instructions, hybrid bicycle rental, taxes.

 Small groups or private tours, fully supported with drivers/guides and vehicles, all lodging and most meals included.
 Choose from existing dates or request new departures.
 Read more on our “What to Expect” page.

-Includes 9 days, 8 nights, 8 breakfasts, inn to inn luggage transfers, maps, route instructions, essential transfers, taxes
+Includes 9 days, 8 nights, 8 breakfasts, inn to inn luggage transfers, maps, route instructions, essential transfers, hybrid bicycle rental, taxes.

 Semi-supported, independent tours including welcome briefing, lodging, luggage transfers and necessary vehicle transfers.
 Choose from existing dates or request new departures.
 Read more on our “What to Expect” page.